 ➤ by Lydia Fulson

-These delicious crescent rolls, Luftfritteuse Hörnchen, made just like Lydia in the air fryer are stuffed, rolled, and baked to perfection!
+These delicious air fryer crescent rolls, aka Luftfritteuse Hörnchen, are stuffed, rolled, and baked to perfection!
 These sweet treats are perfect for company or your 3 o'clock coffee break.
 These are so quick and ever so simple to make, exactly how we like it!

 It can be tricky to find a simple snack for one person.
 Everything comes in bulk or makes way too big of servings nowadays.
 These rolls are the perfect snack to make if you're craving something sweet and flavorful.
 It's great for two people, or one!